The Wealthy Thinker

 #1.
 Chase Ultimate Rewards

-With different Chase credit cards, you can earn points through the Chase Ultimate Rewards program.
+With 4 different Chase credit cards to choose from, you can rack up points through the Chase Ultimate Rewards program.

 You can use these points to buy: